larrybotha/everything/resources/videos/Huberman Lab Episode 2 - Master Your Sleep & Be More Alert When You're Awake.md

 36:47
 when you view the brightest light.
-Now, that can immediately tell us 36:52 that what most people are doing is terrible, they're waking up and they're looking at their phone, which isn't triggering activation of these cells in the eye
+Now, that can immediately tell us 36:52 that **what most people are doing is terrible, they're waking up and they're looking at their phone, which isn't triggering activation of these cells in the eye
 36:59
-and the central circadian clock, then a few hours later, they might get in their car with sunglasses and drive.
+and the central circadian clock**, then a few hours later, they might get in their car with sunglasses and drive.
 The Real Problem With Smartphones
 37:04
 Now, a note about sunglasses and prescription lenses, absolutely never, ever, ever compromise safety